CiscoDevNet/sastre/README.md

 They all share the same set of options to filter devices to display:
   - --regex <regex> - Regular expression matching device name, type or model to display
+  - --not-regex <regex> - Regular expression matching device name, type or model NOT to display.
   - --reachable - Display only reachable devices
   - --site <id> - Filter by site ID
   - --system-ip <ipv4> - Filter by system IP